How to Clear Up Cloudy Hot Tub Water

 • The alkalinity is too low, making the water corrosive and etching.
 You'll also have a hard time maintaining a consistent pH level.

 • The alkalinity is too high.
 This can make it challenging to lower the pH level when it needs to be adjusted.
+Y

 When your tub has the proper pH levels, the water is less likely to become cloudy.
-If the ideal concentrations change, you will need to adjust the pH.
+If the ideal concentrations change, you will need to adjust the pH:

-To raise the pH level, you can add soda ash (sodium carbonate) to the water.
-To lower the pH level, add muriatic acid (hydrochloric acid) or dry acid (sodium bisulfate).
+• To raise the pH level, you can add soda ash (sodium carbonate) to the water.

 Use a test kit to check the pH and alkalinity levels of your hot tub water.
 Test the water before you get in and adjust the levels as needed.